Grace Motors Pty Ltd

 Check Used EV Battery’s Condition

+The batteries in Tesla and other electric cars aren’t too dissimilar to what you can find in smartphones.
+Of course, electric car batteries weigh more than 500kg, but they serve the same purpose as that of tiny phone batteries.
+It’s the same concept, but just think on a larger scale.
 Just like smartphone lithium batteries, they deteriorate over time.
 Generally, it’s estimated that electric car batteries can last for a decade or two before they’ve deteriorated enough that they need to be replaced.
 And unlike internal combustion engines, mileage is not a factor in batteries.
 Instead, it’s the age, condition, heat, and charging habits.

 If you’re considering buying a used electric car that’s about 4 or 5 years old, you could still be getting the most of its battery capacity.
 But then, you can’t really gauge the previous owner’s usage habits.